GR-GJ-M-N/GraphicsPractical1/readme.txt

-Gert-Jan van Ginkel
+Gert-Jan van Ginkel		5490723
 Mehul Mistry			4255704
-Norico Groenevel		401358
+Norico Groeneveld		4301358

+We didn't want to hurt your eyes with our implementation of terrain coloring